bomeara/DarwinDay/docs/index.md

+---
+title: Darwin Day Tennessee
+subtitle: Educating our community about evolution
+---

 ## Darwin Day Tennessee

 Darwin Day in Knoxville, Tennessee is a volunteer-run event dedicated to informing the public about evolution and its importance as a unifying concept in all of biology.
 Our goal is to disseminate factual information, in the context of a non-confrontational and rational discussion based on empirical evidence without pre-conceived ideological agendas or uncritical faith in the opinions of scientists, politicians, or clerics.
 In a state with past and recent legislative efforts to introduce faith-based ideologies into the science classrooms of public schools, these efforts are particularly important.